bryana

 Stitch Symbols

-Snuggly started as a simple prototyping project where my only goal was to successfully sense the user’s wrist motion and unwind the yarn with the collected data.
-However, in the process of researching, I have closely observed the whole experience of a crocheter including their posture and movement, especially in their wrist, for a more detailed analysis of the pain points, which allowed me to realize that there were so many more pain points in crocheting outside of the physical movements, so I decided to dig deeper to extend this project.
+Snuggly started as a simple prototyping project where my only goal was to successfully sense the user’s wrist motion and unwind the yarn.
+In the process of researching, I have closely observed the whole experience of a crocheter including their posture and movement, especially in their wrist, for a more detailed analysis of the pain points, allowing me to realize that there were so many more pain points in crocheting outside of the physical movements, so I decided to dig deeper to extend this project.